 Option 2: Redirect Your Attention

-- When you get your mind off the food for a little while, the urge will likely pass.
+- When you take your mind off the food for a little while, the urge often passes.

-- You’ll eventually get hungry and then you’ll enjoy eating even more.
+- You’ll eventually become hungry then enjoy eating even more.

 - Helps you break the link between certain triggers and the urge to eat.